tetris245/tetris245/README.md

 Changes for future version 1.4.2

 * Improved the pet command with more random appearance and extension to any player
-* Improved all commands with targetname by adding support for the MemberNumber
+* Improved all commands with targetname by adding support for the Member Number of the target
 * Updated the bg1 command
 * Added consoleWhisper function, which is used by several commands with targetname
 * Fixed a bug in help misc screen